Towards human-level performance on automatic pose estimation of infant spontaneous movements: Materials and methods

-In the experiments, all models were trained using a standardized optimization procedure.
-Pretraining on the general-purpose MPII HPE dataset~\cite{andriluka20142d} was performed, followed by fine-tuning on the training set of In-Motion Poses using the Adam optimizer for 100 epochs with a learning rate of 0.001.
+In the experiments, all models (except the underlying model of the official OpenPose library) were trained using a standardized optimization procedure.
+Pretraining on the general-purpose MPII HPE dataset~\citep{andriluka20142d} was performed, followed by fine-tuning on the training set of In-Motion Poses using the Adam optimizer for 100 epochs with a learning rate of 0.001.
 We applied data augmentation with random horizontal flipping, scaling ($0.75-1.25$), and rotation ($+$/$-$ 45 degrees).
 The optimization procedure was obtained through tuning of models on the validation set of In-Motion Poses.